2023 National League Championship Series: Series overview and aftermath

-ESPN and Sirius XM sports radio personality Chris "Maddog" Russo claimed that if the 84-win D-backs came back from a 3-2 series deficit on the road against the Phillies, he would retire.
+ESPN and Sirius XM sports radio personality Chris "Maddog" Russo claimed that if the 84-win D-backs came back from a 3–2 series deficit on the road against the Phillies, he would retire.
 Word got back to Arizona's manager Torey Lovullo and the team used it as extra motivated.
 During their clubhouse celebration after the Game 7 win, the team chanted "Mad Dog," while smoking cigars and popping champagne.
 Russo did not end up retiring, despite his on-air promise.
 Instead, he and Howard Stern negotiated an alternate punishment: Russo would wear a Diamondbacks bikini with a sign that says "I'm a liar and a dope" and make a donation to the team's foundation.

 Phillies

 The Phillies soundly defeated the Arizona Diamondbacks in the first two games of this National League Championship Series, only to drop four of the next five.
 They had late leads in Games 3 and 4.
-They led Game 7, a 4-2 loss, by a run in the fifth inning.
+They led Game 7, a 4–2 loss, by a run in the fifth inning.
 In the end, from players to media, many felt like the Phillies gave the series away.
-The Phillies were the first NL team with home-field to win the first two games of an NLCS and drop the series since the Dodgers did so against Cardinals in 1985.
-Additionally, they were the just the fifth team to fail to win the pennant after winning the first two games of a seven game series (1985-present), joining the 2020 Braves (series was played at a neutral site due to the COVID-19 pandemic), 2004 Yankees (who won their first three games), 1985 Dodgers, and 1985 Blue Jays.
+The Phillies were the first NL team with home-field to win the first two games of an NLCS and drop the series since the Dodgers did so against the Cardinals in 1985.
+Additionally, they were the just the fifth team to fail to win the pennant after winning the first two games of a seven-game series (1985-present), joining the 2020 Braves (series was played at a neutral site due to the COVID-19 pandemic), 2004 Yankees (who won their first three games), 1985 Dodgers, and 1985 Blue Jays.
+This feat would later be accomplished by the 2025 Mariners.

-Immediately following their Game 7 loss, Tyler Kepner, The Athletic national baseball writer and a Phillies fan growing up, named it the Phillies' fifth most devastating loss in their 134-year history, while some Phillies' fans called it the franchise's worst.
-For the most part, penned at the reason for the Phillies upset defeat was the bullpen and a vanishing offense, which was common theme for this era of Phillies teams.
-It was a major concern for the 2022 pennant-winning Phillies that saw them lose three straight World Series games after being up 2-1 (which included being no-hit in Game 4) and it was a problem in subsequent seasons.
+Immediately following their Game 7 loss, Tyler Kepner, The Athletic national baseball writer and a Phillies fan growing up, named it the Phillies' fifth most devastating loss in their 134-year history, while some Phillies fans called it the franchise's worst.
+For the most part, pinned as the reason for the Phillies' upset defeat was the bullpen and a vanishing offense, which was a common theme for this era of Phillies teams.
+It was a major concern for the 2022 pennant-winning Phillies that saw them lose three straight World Series games after being up 2–1 (which included being no-hit in Game 4) and it was a problem in subsequent seasons.
 In 2024, the Phillies would suffer another upset series loss to their rival, the New York Mets, in the National League Division Series.
 In the series against the Mets, the bullpen blew two late-game leads, and the offense batted just .186 for the entire series.
-A year later, they lost to the Dodgers in the same round despite holding home-field advantage.
+A year later, they were defeated by the Dodgers in the same round, in a series where they hit just .212 as a team.